 RESEARCH, BRAND STRATEGY, PRODUCT DESIGN, UX/ UI DESIGN

-This project is being awarded a Pencil at the D&AD New Blood Awards in July in response to a McKinsey Design & The Case For Her brief.
+This project is was awarded a Wood Pencil at the D&AD New Blood Awards in response to a McKinsey Design & The Case For Her brief.

 I collaborated with my entire group to conduct research and shape the strategy.
 Individually, I designed the digital touchpoints (desktop and mobile) and created the case study video.